 All of this is great news for productivity.
 Not only does a strong standard API reduce the number of new libraries for developers to learn, but time that would otherwise be spent looking for alternatives and managing dependencies can now be applied to the specifics of the problem at hand.

-I’m not in love with Go; at least, not without the fair portion of pricks and barbs of any well-worn relationship.
+I’m not in love with Go; at least, not without the fair share of pricks and barbs that follow from any well-worn relationship.
 Other languages (pick one) offer features, syntax, and freedom for their users to shape their domain as they please.
 Go’s simplified, C-style syntax is objectively un-featured and subjectively un-“fun”.
 If code is poetry, Go is its McGonagall.

 Still, no matter the allure of a fetter-free language and a shiny green field, software development is a business.
 When it’s time to get things done, Go has plenty of lessons to teach.